Badminton: Tanisha Crasto moved to an alien country and took a step closer to the Paris Olympics

 Crasto spent the first 16 years of her life in Dubai before leaving her family behind and moving to India in 2019, alone.
 The last few years has been difficult for her, but in Ponnappa, she has found an able ally and “elder sister” to confide in.

-“I can really talk to her about anything and everything,” Crasto, who is supported by the Welspun Group said.
+“I can really talk to her about anything and everything,” said Crasto, who is supported by the Welspun Group.

 “We share a great bond off-court where we go out for lunches together, we sit and discuss matches.
 She’s made an environment for me where I am free to talk about anything.
 Even on court, it is never a senior-junior thing.
 It’s equal where my words and my opinions also matter as much as hers.”